 Salt stocks will be continuously monitored and managed.
-During the winter period, a detailed weekly return of salt received and salt used will be made by each Winter Service Supervisor to the Winter Service Manager, utilising a standard form.
+During the winter period, a detailed daily return of salt used will be entered into Vaisala RoadDSS Manager's Salt Management system by the Duty Controllers and salt deliveries will be entered into the system by the Winter Service Manager.
 During snow conditions a daily report of salt usage will be submitted.
 This continuous monitoring will ensure salt stocks are replenished timeously.
 Salt stocks will be surveyed midway through, and at the end of, each season to verify the actual tonnages remaining at each depot, and allow any necessary stock reconciliation to be made.

 The procurement of salt will be on a call off basis and triggered by minimum stock levels at each depot.
 The Winter Service Manager is responsible for the ordering of salt.
-The salt is predominantly shipped in by our supplier and constant dialogue ensures that when ships are available, including 'ship sharing' with other parties, salt is delivered.

-During the winter period, salt stock monitoring reports will be made to the Director using the salt reporting system portal at http://winter.atkinsglobal.com/Scotland/ on the first working day of each month.
+During the winter period, salt stock monitoring reports will be made to the Director using the salt reporting system portal at https://cms.traffic-scotland.co.uk on the first working day of each month.